enzymefinance/protocol/README.md

 incentiveQuantity | `uint` | Quantity of Melon tokens to award the entity executing the request

 2. R parameters are checked against restriction rules specified in the participation module P by the boolean function P.isSubscriptionPermitted (E.g Participant being an attested Uport identity).
 3. R is then executed in by any entity via F.executeRequest after certain conditions are satisfied.
-These conditions include if *currentTimestamp - R.timestamp >= DF.INTERVAL* (DF refers to datafeed module and INTERVAL corresponds to update frequency value) and if *DF.getLastUpdateId >= R.lastDataFeedUpdateId + 2*.
+These conditions include if *currentTimestamp - R.timestamp >= DF.INTERVAL* (DF refers to datafeed module and INTERVAL corresponds to update frequency value) and if *DF.getLastUpdateId >= R.lastPriceFeedUpdateId + 2*.
 This is to minimize unfair advantage from information asymmetries associated with the investor.

 **Participant redeems from a Melon fund**